 - Normal axis: + I and + aVF/II

 - Left axis deviation: + I and – aVF/II

 - Right axis deviation: – I and + aVF/II

 Remember, a slight leftward deviation (-30°) is still considered normal.
 Alternatively, lead II (which goes from the right shoulder to the left leg) is the normal cardiac conduction vector and can be used in place of aVF in the diagram.
 Many of us look at leads I and II from the beginning since one should look at lead II if aVF is negative.

-I break the causes of right axis deviation (+90 to +180 degrees) into causes of right heart strain (COPD, pulmonary hypertension, right ventricular hypertrophy, pulmonary embolism, etc.) and conduction abnormalities which favor right directional conduction (ischemic left lateral myocardium, left posterior fascicular block, left-sided WPW accessory pathway).
-The causes of left axis deviation (-30 to -90 degrees) include left ventricular hypertrophy, left anterior fascicular block, and even an inferior wall myocardial infarction.
+I divide the causes of right axis deviation (+90 to +180°) into right heart strain (COPD, pulmonary hypertension, right ventricular hypertrophy, pulmonary embolism, etc.) and conduction abnormalities which favor right directional conduction (ischemic left lateral myocardium, left posterior fascicular block, left-sided WPW accessory pathway).
+The causes of left axis deviation (-30 to -90°) include left ventricular hypertrophy, left anterior fascicular block, and even an inferior wall myocardial infarction.